ucsb-csw8/w23k/faq.md

 ### If we submit our labs onto Gradescope multiple times, will the newest version be the one graded?

 Yes, your latest submission will be the one that’s used for grading.

 ---

+## iClicker

+### Do I need to buy a physical remote?

+No remote is necessary.
+You need to use either the web interface or install the iClicker app on a mobile device.

+---